Burns Surgeon Perth

 Scar revision

-If you’ve experienced burn injuries, whether or not you’ve undergone surgery, dealing with scars can be challenging.
-At Forme Specialist Plastic Surgery in Perth, our plastic surgeons are highly skilled in managing burn scars and other types of scarring, offering comprehensive assessment and treatment.
+Burn injuries, whether treated surgically or not, can often result in scars that may be challenging to manage.
+At Forme Specialist Plastic Surgery in Perth, our plastic surgeons are highly skilled in assessing and treating burn scars and other types of scarring, providing comprehensive care tailored to each individual’s needs.

-“Like urgent surgery, scar revision surgery involves a team of specialists, including nurses and therapists.
-This is important for anyone who’s dealing with functional issues from scars, like contractures, and anyone who’s worried about how their burn scars look.”
+Similar to urgent surgery, scar revision surgery involves a team of specialists, including nurses and therapists.
+This multi-disciplinary approach is crucial for individuals dealing with functional issues from scars, such as contractures, as well as for those concerned about the appearance of their burn scars.

 Dr Jeremy Rawlins, Burns Surgeon Perth

-• Contracture release: After a burn, scars can tighten, causing a contracture.
-This might affect joints like fingers, elbows, or feet, or impact the normal function of areas like eyelids, mouth, breasts, or genitalia.
-Contracture release involves cutting and opening up tight scars, then resurfacing them with skin grafts, dermal matrices or flaps.
+• Contracture release: Following a burn, scars can tighten and cause contractures, which may affect the function of joints such as fingers, elbows, or feet, or impact areas like the eyelids, mouth, breasts, or genitalia.
+Contracture release involves cutting and opening tight scars, followed by resurfacing them with skin grafts, dermal matrices, or flaps.

-• Skin grafts: Skin grafts can be used to fill in defects left after contracture release or to smooth out rough scars or areas of abnormal pigmentation.
+• Skin grafts: Skin grafts can be used to fill defects left after contracture release or to improve the appearance of rough scars or areas with abnormal pigmentation.

-• Z-plasty and local flaps: If a skin graft isn’t flexible enough or might tighten up again, a local flap of nearby tissue is used to correct the burn scar.
+• Z-plasty and local flaps: If a skin graft is not sufficiently flexible or risks tightening again, a local flap of nearby tissue may be used to correct the burn scar.

-• Perforator flaps: These are complex flap procedures using tiny blood vessels to move a “patch” of skin into a troublesome scar area.
-At Forme Specialist Plastic Surgery we specialise in these and use them across various reconstructive surgeries.
+• Perforator flaps: These complex flap procedures use small blood vessels to move a section of skin into a problematic scar area.
+At Forme Specialist Plastic Surgery, we specialise in these techniques, which are used in various reconstructive surgeries.

 • Free flaps: This procedure involves transplanting skin and fat from one part of the body to revise a scar.
-It’s a complex procedure requiring microsurgical techniques and is used for very complex defects.
+It requires microsurgical techniques and is typically used for more complex defects.

-• Tissue expanders: Tissue expander scar revision involves stretching or expanding normal skin next to a scar and then using this expanded skin to replace the scarred area.
-It’s done in two stages and provides natural-looking reconstructions.
+• Tissue expanders: Tissue expansion involves stretching normal skin near a scar, which is then used to replace the scarred area.
+This procedure is done in two stages and results in more natural-looking reconstructions.

-• Dermabrasion, microneedling, and ReCell: Rough or irregular scars with abnormal pigmentation can be smoothed out, and new skin cells applied using ReCell.
+• Dermabrasion, microneedling, and ReCell: These techniques can smooth rough or irregular scars and correct abnormal pigmentation, with new skin cells applied using ReCell.

-• Fat grafting: Fat is taken from areas like the abdomen, buttocks, or thighs and injected under and into a scarred area to improve its appearance.
+• Fat grafting: Fat is harvested from areas such as the abdomen, buttocks, or thighs and injected into scarred areas to improve their appearance.

-• Laser therapy: Various laser treatments can be used to improve the quality of burn scars.
+• Laser therapy: Various laser treatments can be used to enhance the quality of burn scars.

 Perth Burn Care Surgeons